Start Investing in U.S. Stocks

 - Think in years, not headlines.

 The stock market will always give you reasons to feel emotional.
 There will be scary news, exciting trends, sudden dips, and bold predictions.
 The goal is not to avoid hearing about those things.
-The goal is to avoid building your whole investing life around them.
+The goal is to avoid building your entire investing life around them.

-Common Beginner Investing Mistakes to Avoid
+Common Beginner Investing Mistakes

 Just because everyone is talking about a stock does not mean it belongs in your portfolio.
-Hype and quality are not the same thing.

 Concentration can create exciting upside, but it can also create painful losses.
-Beginners usually do better with a diversified core.

 Watching every tiny move can train you to react emotionally instead of thinking long term.
-More screen time does not always lead to better investing.

-A Smart Beginner Mindset for Long-Term Investing
+A Smart Beginner Mindset

 Start simple.
 Stay consistent.
 Learn as you go.